JanssenProject/jans/docs/janssen-server/auth-server/tokens/openid-id-token.md

 claims in id_token", or you can set a Auth Server configuration property, `legacyIdTokenClaims` to `True` to set the behavior for all clients.

-The `amr` (Authentication Methods References) claim is normally derived from the authentication method (acr) used for the session.
+The `amr` (Authentication Method References) claim is normally derived from the authentication method (acr) used for the session.
 When authentication is performed through an [Agama](../../developer/agama/jans-agama-engine.md) flow, the flow itself can additionally report the authentication method(s) it enforced by including an